Embroidermodder/libembroidery/README.md

     /* HACK: This code shouldn't be written this way or I don't feel right about it.
 There may a better solution */ /* WARNING: Think twice (or more times) before changing this code.
 I put this here for a good reason. */ /* NOTE: This comment is much more important than lesser comments. */

-We advise you also use these style of comments in C++ code in Embroidermodder 2 as well for consistency.

-## Wrapper Functions

-.

 ## Formats